ProyectoIntegrador2018/dr_movil/README.md

 Just run this line at the terminal and you can start debugging like a pro:

 ```
-% plis attach web
+% docker logs dr_movil_app_1
 ```

-This will display the logs from the rails app, as well as give you access to stop the execution on the debugging point as you would expect.
+This will display the logs from the rails app.

-**Take note that if you kill this process you will kill the web service, and you will probably need to lift it up again.**

 ### Running specs